meltano/meltano/docs/src/docs/getting-started.md

     docker pull meltano/meltano:latest
     ```

+    By default, this image comes with the oldest version of Python supported by Meltano, currently 3.6.
+    If you'd like to use Python 3.7 or 3.8 instead, add a `-python<X.Y>` suffix to the image tag, e.g. `latest-python3.8`.

 1. Optionally, verify that the [`meltano` CLI](/docs/command-line-interface.html) is now available through the Docker image by viewing the version:

     ```bash